metal3-io/metal3-io.github.io/try-it.md

 ```

-If you look at the yaml representation of the `Machine`, you will see a new
+If you look at the yaml representation of the `Machine` object, you will see a
-annotation that identifies which `BareMetalHost` was chosen to satisfy this
+new annotation that identifies which `BareMetalHost` was chosen to satisfy this
 `Machine` request.

 ```sh